 Kafka is a publish-subscribe messaging application which is coded in “Scala”.
 It is an open source message broker project which was started by the Apache software.
-The design pattern of Kafka is mainly based on the transactional logs design.
+The design pattern of Kafka is mainly based on the design of the transactional log.

 The different components that are available in Kafka are as follows: